 In Jesus, God so loved the whole world.
 We follow Jesus, so we love the world God loves.
 Concerned for the global climate emergency, drawing on diverse approaches for our diverse contexts, we commit to form and restore loving, liberating, life-giving relationships with all of Creation.

-The Episcopal Church’s Covenant for the Care of Creation is a commitment to practice loving formation, liberating advocacy and life-giving conversation as individuals, congregations, ministries and dioceses.
+The Episcopal Church’s Covenant for the Care of Creation is a commitment to practice loving formation, liberating advocacy and life-giving conservation as individuals, congregations, ministries and dioceses.
 Explore the Covenant here and sign up for the newsletter and opportunities to formally adopt the Covenant in your community.

 For God’s sake, we will grow our love for the Earth and all of life through preaching, teaching, storytelling, and prayer.